V-Sekai/manuals/decisions/20210622-shadermotion-to-godot-engine.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-ShaderMotion files in video format provide an excellent way to record motion.
+#shadermotion files in video format provide an excellent way to record motion.
 However, we want the ability to play it back in Godot Engine onto a VRM character.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams